Setting Sun (The Chemical Brothers song)

 "Setting Sun" is a song by English electronic music duo the Chemical Brothers featuring vocals from Noel Gallagher of Britpop band Oasis, who also co-wrote the track with duo members Tom Rowlands and Ed Simons.
-He is not mentioned on the front cover, only in the credit list.
-It was released on 30 September 1996 by Freestyle Dust and Virgin Records as the lead single from the Chemical Brothers' second album, Dig Your Own Hole (1997).
+It was released on 30 September 1996 by Freestyle Dust and Virgin Records, as the lead single from the Chemical Brothers' second album, Dig Your Own Hole (1997).

 Despite receiving little airplay in the United Kingdom, "Setting Sun" sold 99,000 copies during its first week of release and debuted at number one on the UK Singles Chart in October 1996.
 Outside the UK, the song entered the top 10 in Finland, Ireland and Sweden.
 The music video was directed by Nic Goffey and Dominic Hawley and filmed in London.
-American magazine Rolling Stone included "Setting Sun" in their list of the "200 Greatest Dance Songs of All Time" in 2022.
+The American magazine Rolling Stone included "Setting Sun" in their list of the "200 Greatest Dance Songs of All Time" in 2022.

 Background

-The Chemical Brothers received word that Noel Gallagher wanted to produce a track with the duo.
+The Chemical Brothers received word that Noel Gallagher wanted to produce a track with the duo after he heard "Life Is Sweet", a collaboration the duo had made with Tim Burgess of the Charlatans.

+At the end of February 1996, they went to Orinoco Studios to record the track.
 According to Ed Simons of the duo, Gallagher "phoned us up, and said, 'Oh, I'll come down now and do it.'
 We said, 'Hold on a bit', and sent him a tape of this track, 'Mark One', which we thought might appeal because it had that Beatley feel to it.
 It took us quite some time to do 'Mark One', but 'Setting Sun' itself was a day in the studio with him, then us mixing for a while, and it was in the can."

 Gallagher said that recording the vocals was quick, and that he had to leave early, to watch Manchester City F.C. play a Third Division football game.
 He said that after its quick recording, "I didn't think anything more of it until I heard the rough mix ...
 In the nineties, you'd meet someone backstage and say, 'I should be singing on your next single.'
 They'd send it to you and you'd do it.
 And the next thing it's fucking Number 1.
 Them's the days."
+The song took one day to mix.

 Tom Ewing of Freaky Trigger contextualised the collaboration: "The Chemical Brothers had just supported Oasis at Knebworth, and like that band they were tied up with Britpop but also not completely of it.
 They were remixers by appointment to the new pop stars, and their sweat-drenched club residencies provided Britpop’s hedonistic soap operatics with an apt backbeat.
 But by now Britpop is falling apart in a bloody-nosed mess – 'Setting Sun' the perfect soundtrack, really – and the Chemical Brothers' main context is coming to the fore: big beat."